tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - EBS Volumes, ElastiCache Clusters, RDS Databases, Neptune, Redshift
 - Snapshots continue on past Stack lifetime - you have to clean up manually
 - ONLY APPLIES TO DELETE STACKS ...
 NOT REPLACE

+#### Delete

+The Default process is that when logical resources are removed (individually or via stack delete) the physical resources are also deleted

+#### Retain

+The Retain process is that when logical resources are removed (individually or via stack delete) the physical resources are retained
+Physical resources remain untouched when the Stacks logical resources are removed